 Small batch canning is a term used to describe preserving jams, jellies, fruits and vegetables in quantities that do not require bushels of beans, crates of fruit or a pressure cooker.
 You can preserve a little bit of a lot of produce with this method.

-My small batch recipes yield no more than 2 to 4 pints and I often use half-pint size jars.
+My small batch recipes yield no more than 2 to 4 pints and I often use half-pint or smaller size jars.

-A pressure cooker is not required in my small batch recipes because I use the water bath canning method of sealing jars or store them in the fridge or freezer to make it even easier.
+A pressure canner is not required in my small batch recipes because I use the water bath canning method of sealing jars or store them in the refrigerator or freezer to make it even easier.

-Do I need a pressure cooker to make Small Batch Scuppernong Grape Jelly?
+Do I need a pressure canner to make this jelly?

 No. Make this easy Southern grape jelly as a freezer jelly or use the water bath method.